rakeshvattikonda/asic-interview/docs/questions/protocols/apb.md

 ---

 ## 6. How does APB fit into an SoC?
 Explain an APB system.
-APB is used to connect low-bandwidth peripherals to a **high-performance system bus**.
-Since APB does not support pipelining or burst transfers, it is **typically connected via an AHB-to-APB or AXI-to-APB bridge**.
+APB is used to connect low-bandwidth peripherals to a high-performance system bus**.
+Since APB does not support pipelining or burst transfers, it is typically connected via an AHB-to-APB or AXI-to-APB bridge.

 ### Components of an APB system:
 - **AHB/APB Bridge**: Converts AHB (or AXI) transactions into APB transactions.